Powered by Roundtable

 His 43 NHL points place him third among defensemen on the current American Olympic roster behind only Zach Werenski and Quinn Hughes.

 So it was a surprise to see him relegated to what appears to be a 7-8 role with Anaheim's Jackson LaCombe.
-No, you can't always predict pairings based on one practice, but combined with all the projections out there, it looks like Sanderson will start the Olympics in the press box.
+No, you can't always predict pairings based on one practice, but combined with all the projections out there, it looks like Sanderson will start as the 7th D and possibly in the press box.

 The Americans have a relatively easy preliminary schedule, which should earn them a bye to the quarterfinals.
-They'll face Latvia on Thursday and then Denmark on Saturday.
-If Sanderson doesn't play in those games, it's a good bet he may see some action in part two of a back-to-back when the Americans face Germany next Sunday.
+They'll face Latvia on Thursday, Denmark on Saturday, and Germany next Sunday.

 If Sanderson is only a part-timer at these Olympics, that will serve up mixed emotions for Senators fans.
 On the one hand, as fans of the player, they'd love to see him live out the best-on-best Olympic dream and pull some confidence out of the experience.

-On the other hand, they also know that if the Americans opt to staple Sanderson to the bench, then Team Canada's road to Olympic gold probably just got a little smoother.
+On the other hand, they also know that if the Americans opt to staple Sanderson to the bench for any amount of time, then Team Canada's road to Olympic gold probably just got a little smoother.

 By Steve Warne